nextjournal/garden-env/README.md

 2. Configure nix `echo "extra-experimental-features = nix-command flakes" | sudo tee /etc/nix/nix.conf`

+3. Build your notebook locally with the same dependencies as available on clerk.garden: `nix run github:nextjournal/garden-env#build`

-3. To start a shell with the dependencies available on clerk.garden, run `nix run github:nextjournal/garden-env`
+To enter an interactive shell with the same dependencies as available on clerk.garden, run `nix run github:nextjournal/garden-env`